cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 Overview: Meters, Time Signatures, and Processing Beams, Accents, and Beats
 ===========================================================================

-Meters and Time Signatures are represented in music21 as groups of nested hierarchical structures.
+Meters and time signatures are represented in music21 as groups of nested hierarchical structures.
 In many cases, the default configuration of a music21 :class:`~music21.meter.TimeSignature` object will do what you want.
 However, by configuring the fundamental component objects, the :class:`~music21.meter.MeterTerminal` and :class:`~music21.meter.MeterSequence` objects, a wide range of options are available.

 The :class:`~music21.meter.TimeSignature` object additionally features numerous high-level methods to provide access to and configuration of display, beaming, beat, and accent information.